Francisco Tito Yupanqui: Background

 Yupanqui was born in Copacabana of Tola and Francisco Tito Yupanqui Sr. His family was Anansayas, or descendants of Quechua people who relocated to Copacabana with the Inca.
 He came from a family recently converted to Roman Catholicism by the Dominican priests but like many of the time, retained some of the Aymara religious beliefs.

 Our Lady of Copacabana

-Under the influence of the Dominicans, Yupanqui's monotheistic beliefs increased while studying religion, and they started admiring the works of European religious art.
+Under the influence of the Dominicans, Yupanqui's monotheistic beliefs increased while studying religion, and he started admiring the works of European religious art.
 Legend has it that one night, a beautiful woman carrying in her arms a child appeared in the fourth month of the Indian calendar and was charged with the task of making the image.
 This image later became known as Nuestra Senora de Virgen de la Candelaria or Our Virgin Lady of the Candles.
 Father Antonio Montoro, who was the presiding parish priest at the time insisted that the image of the virgin be likened to European faces, but Yupanqui insisted that the face of the statue be likened to the native people of Bolivia.